eclipse-archived/ceylon-lang.org/community/index.md

 Ceylon is first and foremost an open source community project.

+## Stack Overflow

+You can ask questions about Ceylon on [stackoverflow](http://stackoverflow.com/questions/ask).
+Make sure you add the `ceylon` tag to your question.

+## Gitter

+You can chat live with us on our busy [Gitter channel](https://gitter.im/ceylon/user).

 ## User mailing list
 If you have questions or suggestions, you're welcome to discuss them in our [Google user group](http://groups.google.com/group/ceylon-users).